3 Ways to Use Fundraising Data to Drive Campaign Success

 Bottom line: no matter how you reach out to your constituents, make sure that you ask the right questions and allow your nonprofit to evolve with your learnings.

 There is plenty that can be learned from big data and it’s a great practice to cement your strategy in hard facts and statistics—just remember to leave room for learnings from the qualitative data as well.
-The most successful fundraising strategy pulls data from both camps, executes with flexibility, and never stops questioning their assumptions.
+The most successful nonprofits pull data from both camps, execute with flexibility, and never stop questioning their assumptions.

 Check out the next post in our series, Mean Vs. Median—Is Your Nonprofit Data Skewed?, for tips that will strengthen your data analyses and empower you with effective decision making.

 Get the latest fundraising tips, trends, and ideas in your inbox.